roju/es4al/pages/about.md

 title: About
 ---

-The purpose of this study is to analyze the effectiveness of different teaching methods for students learning about sorting algorithms.
+The purpose of this study is to analyze the effectiveness of different teaching methods for students or anyone who is learning about sorting algorithms.

 In this study, participants will: